mne-tools/mne-python/doc/overview/migrating.rst

 to read in ``set`` files containing ``epochs`` data, use :func:`mne.read_epochs_eeglab`.

-This table summarizes equivalent EEGLAB and MNE-Python code for some of the most common analysis tasks.
+This table summarizes the equivalent EEGLAB and MNE-Python code for some of the most common analysis tasks.
 For the sake of clarity, the table below assumes the following variables exist: the file name ``fname``, time interval of the epochs ``tmin`` and ``tmax``, and the experimental conditions ``cond1`` and